Amazon's early Black Friday sale is happening now and here are our favorite deals

 Apple AirPods Pro: $170

-Right now at Amazon you can score a $59 discount on Apple's sweat- and water-resistant earbuds, the Apple AirPods Pro.
+Right now at Amazon you can score a huge $90 discount on Apple's sweat- and water-resistant earbuds, the Apple AirPods Pro.

 This HP Chromebook features 4GB of RAM, 32GB of storage, an 11.6-inch touchscreen and a fantastic price.